The best way to describe this roasted Eggplant or Indian aubergine curry dish, is that it is the Indian vegan version of Baba ganuosh.

 The Indian name of this dish is Biangan ka Bharta which literally translates to ‘eggplant mash’!!

-If you love Indian food and Eggplant then this is a must try recipe.
+If you love Indian food then this eggplant Indian style recipe is a must try .

 It is amazingly easy to make and the spices used are very basic which most of you should have in your kitchen cupboard.